Team

 Guy Mendilow

-Founding Executive & Artistic Director
+Executive & Co-Artistic Director

 Guy Mendilow was raised in an academic immigrant family devoted to crafting environments in which others are treated as respected equals worthy of full regard.
 For example, Guy’s maternal grandparents smuggled Jews out of WWII Hungary and founded a humanist home for “at-risk” youth premised on full societal integration, defying norms of institutional dependence.
 Likewise, when Jerusalem dismissed elders as irrelevant, Guy’s paternal grandmother formed Yad LaKashish (Lifeline for the Old) striving for Jewish and Arab elders’ dignity and inclusion, led by convictions that ongoing sense of purpose is vital for wellbeing, and that societies cannot be whole without both elders and youth.